mike-engel/swiftvg/README.md

 As an iOS developer, you have to support at least three different pixel densities.
 Why waste your time managing a million image assets for different resolutions and states?

-`svgswift` is a small little tool written in javascript to help you convert your vector SVG images into `UIBezierPath` shapes.
+`swiftvg` is a small little tool written in javascript to help you convert your vector SVG images into `UIBezierPath` shapes.
 It provides both CLI and JS apis, so you can use it however you'd like.

 # Installing

-There are two ways to use `svgswift`: through the CLI or through your code.
+There are two ways to use `swiftvg`: through the CLI or through your code.

 ## CLI